 In patent law, prior art is evidence that an invention was known or used before the claimed date of invention.
 The concept applies analogously in copyright and design IP: to assert that your work preceded a competitor's, you need credible evidence of when your work existed in its claimed form.

-The most credible form of that evidence is a qualified electronic timestamp โ specifically, a timestamp issued by an accredited certification authority under ZertES (Swiss) or eIDAS (EU), which carries a legal presumption of accuracy and data integrity that can only be rebutted by proving the certification authority was compromised.
+The most credible form of that evidence is a qualified electronic timestamp.
+Specifically, a timestamp issued by an accredited certification authority under ZertES (Swiss) or eIDAS (EU) carries a legal presumption of accuracy and data integrity that can only be rebutted by proving the certification authority was compromised.

 Swiss Trust Layer creates a SHA-256 cryptographic hash of your design file and anchors it to a Swisscom Trust Services timestamp.
-Swisscom is a ZertES-accredited certification authority (SR 943.03) and an EU Trust List QTSP (eIDAS Art.
-41).
-The timestamp is independently verifiable.
+Swisscom is a ZertES-accredited certification authority (SR 943.03) and an EU Trust List Qualified Trust Service Provider under eIDAS Art.
+41. The timestamp is independently verifiable.
 It cannot be backdated.
 And it creates an immutable record that your specific file existed in its exact form at the certified time.

 Given the realities of AI-assisted design, a proactive documentation protocol should be built into every project: